 - App Previews and Screenshots - Screenshots must be in the JPG or PNG format, and in the RGB color space.
 You can create screenshots using the dimensions below following the Apple specifications found on this page or let a Guidebook team member know if you would like new screenshots shared with you and of which guide.

 - Promotional Text - Promotional text lets you inform your App Store visitors of any current app features without requiring an updated submission.
-This text will appear above your description on the App Store for customers with devices running iOS 11 or later.
+This text appears above your description on the App Store.
 This field is optional.

 - Keywords - One or more keywords that describe your app.
 Keywords make App Store search results more accurate.
 This information will have been entered in Builder under App Management > Keywords.